-The Malawi Tea 2020 partnership brings together the organisations who can deliver the changes required to achieve a competitive and profitable Malawian tea industry where workers earn a living wage and smallholders earn a living income.
+The Malawi Tea 2020 partnership brings together the organisations who can deliver the change to achieve a competitive and profitable Malawian tea industry.
+A sustainable industry must enable workers to earn a living wage and smallholders to earn a living income.

 About the programme

 The Malawi Tea 2020 programme is an ambitious, action-oriented coalition of Malawian tea producers, trade unions, the largest international tea buyers, relevant certification standards, NGOs and donors.
-Our goal is to achieve a competitive, profitable tea industry that can provide for living wages and living incomes and improved nutrition for its workers by 2020.
+Our goal is to achieve a competitive, profitable tea industry that can provide its workers with living wages, living incomes, and improved nutrition by 2020.
 The following 5 objectives have been set out to be achieved by 2020:

 - A healthier, motivated, and productive workforce with greater opportunities for women: improve the quality of estate housing in line with the provisions of voluntary standards, and workers will receive more nutritious meals.
 Also, HR management will be improved and better opportunities for women are created.